wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/Web/Production/Performance/Web-Performance-Request-Delivery-Reference.md

 - [2017-Critical CSS and Webpack: Automatically Minimize Render-Blocking CSS](https://parg.co/bwo)

+- [2018-purgecss #Project#](https://github.com/FullHuman/purgecss): Purgecss analyzes your content and your css files.
+Then it matches the selectors used in your files with the one in your content files.
+It removes unused selectors from your css, resulting in smaller css files.

 ## Lazy Loading: 懒加载

 * [2017-Lozad.js #Project# ](https://github.com/ApoorvSaxena/lozad.js): Highly performant, light ~0.5kb and configurable lazy loader in pure JS with no dependencies for images, iframes and more, using IntersectionObserver API